Back to Blog

 Voice AI Compliance Guide 2026: HIPAA, SOC 2, GDPR, APRA CPS 234: Who Includes What

-As of April 2026, Trillet is the only voice AI platform that includes HIPAA, SOC 2 Type II, GDPR, TCPA, ACMA, APRA CPS 234, and IRAP compliance on every plan, including the $49/month D2C tier.
-Synthflow covers HIPAA, SOC 2, and GDPR but lacks telemarketing and Australian regulatory frameworks.
-Phonely gates HIPAA behind a $500 add-on available only on Enterprise.
-ChatDash charges $200/month extra.
+As of June 2026, Trillet is the only voice AI platform that includes HIPAA, SOC 2 Type II, GDPR, TCPA, ACMA, APRA CPS 234, and IRAP compliance as standard across every deployment, from the consumer-facing receptionist through to managed enterprise contracts.
+Synthflow covers HIPAA, SOC 2, and GDPR, but it gates HIPAA to its Enterprise plan only and lacks telemarketing and Australian regulatory frameworks.
+Phonely gates HIPAA behind an add-on of roughly $500 available only on Enterprise.
+ChatDash charges $200/month extra for HIPAA.
 VoiceAIWrapper claims HIPAA, SOC 2 Type 2, and GDPR.
 The remaining five platforms in this comparison, Dialzara, My AI Front Desk, AIRA, Goodcall, and Rosie, publish no compliance certifications at all.
+For organizations weighing a regulated deployment, the full architectural picture is covered in the enterprise voice AI guide.

 The gap matters because compliance in voice AI is not a feature toggle.
 It requires infrastructure design decisions: where audio is stored, how PHI is redacted, whether a Business Associate Agreement is enforceable, and whether the platform has actually passed an independent audit.
 This guide breaks down each framework, what it requires, and which platforms meet the bar.